 There’s no better way of getting your followers to actually picture themselves in your chair than to show them your client experience, and Instagram offers a couple of really effective ways that you can do this.
 IGTV and Stories can both be great ways of showing your followers what they can expect if they were to take the step to book an appointment.

 10. Use the latest IG features to rank in the algorithm (reels, carousel imagery).

 Instagram is always rolling out new features.
 Reels is one example, while image carousels in ads are another.
 Taking advantage of these new features can help you to stand out from your competitors, especially early on when not everyone is using the features.
 It can also reward you in the algorithm.
 So take the time to experiment and find what works for you!Of course, while Instagram is a powerful tool in your social media arsenal, it isn’t your only one!
 Other social media platforms like Facebook and Pinterest can and should also form a part of your social media strategy.
 Download our free Salon Branding Guide for more tips on creating your salon’s brand.
-Then sign up for our virtual Social Media & Powerful Brand Design Workshop on November 9 to learn even more tips and tricks to take your social strategy to the next level!
+Then sign up for our online Let's Get Social Mini Course to learn even more tips and tricks to take your social strategy to the next level!